nucleom42/rubee/readme.md

 [Back to content](#content)

 ## Routing
-Rubee uses explicit routes.
+ruBEE uses explicit routes.
 In the routes.rb yout can define routes for any of the main HTTP methods. \
 You can also add any matched parameter denoted by a pair of `{ }` in the path of the route. \
 Eg. `/path/to/{a_key}/somewhere`